payola/Payola/docs/developer_guide.md

 <a name="runtime"></a>
 ### Package s2js.runtime

-Unlike the compiler and adapters which are used during compile time, the runtime project defines classes and object that are necessary during runtime of an s2js application.
+Unlike the compiler and adapters which are used during the compile time, the runtime project defines classes and objects that are necessary during runtime of an s2js application.
 There are actually two kinds of runtime: the client-side runtime and the shared runtime, whose code can be executed both on the server side and on the client side.
 Subprojects of the runtime project correspond to this separation.

 <a name="runtime-client"></a>
 #### Package s2js.runtime.client